prismicio/prismic-vue/README.md

 This package serves two purposes and can actually be split into two different parts.

 #### 1- Queries
 The first purpose of `@prismicio/vue` is to offer an easy way to fetch your Prismic content.
-When registering `PrismicVue`, we directly inject a `prismic-javascript` instance, to be used anywhere in your Vue project.
+When registering `PrismicVue`, we directly inject a `@prismicio/client` instance, to be used anywhere in your Vue project.

 ``` javascript
 import prismicJS from 'prismic-js';